Extra Time Problems Hero

 Substitutions, cautions & sending-offs

-Law 35 is similar to the law from The Players/Extra Time, and stipulates that substitutions made between normal play and ADG do not count as used substitution opportunities.
+Law 37 is similar to the law from The Players/Extra Time, and stipulates that substitutions made in the 10-minute Recovery Interval do not count as used substitution opportunities.

-Law 36 addresses offences that deny the attacker an obvious goal-scoring opportunity (DOGSO).
-With the attacker competing against just a defender and goalkeeper, goal-scoring opportunities will be a normal occurrence.
+Law 38 addresses offences that deny the attacker an obvious goal-scoring opportunity (DOGSO).
+With the attacker competing against just a defender and goalkeeper, every ADG contest provides a goal-scoring opportunity.

 Therefore, to avoid an excessive number of sanctions, the punishments cannot be as severe as during normal play.
 Moreover, as a foul on the attacker always results in a penalty kick (a very good opportunity to score), the goal-scoring opportunity lost by the offence is always restored.